StrategicProjects/BigDataPE/README.md

 using chunking.

 > **Note:** To access the **BigDataPE API**, you must be connected to
-> the “PE Integrado” network or use a VPN.
+> the “PE Conectado” network or use a VPN.

 ## Installation